Edit on GitHub

 • Release the PUSH SW2 button.

-Click here to expand more details about the firmware upload using Arduino IDE
+Click here to expand more details about firmware uploads using the Arduino IDE

-Please be aware that OpenCR board manager does not support Arduino IDE on ARM based SBC such as Raspberry Pi or NVidia Jetson.
+Please be aware that the OpenCR board manager does not support Arduino IDE on ARM based SBCs such as Raspberry Pi or NVidia Jetson.

-1. If you are using Linux, please configure the USB port for OpenCR.
-For other OS(OSX or Windows), you can skip this step.
+1. If you are using Linux, please configure the USB ports for OpenCR use.
+For other operating systems (OSX or Windows), you can skip this step.

 $ wget https://raw.githubusercontent.com/ROBOTIS-GIT/OpenCR/master/99-opencr-cdc.rules